Afraz-2005/Python_sp2210/README.md

 # Python_sp2210
 This repo is for CIE o' level practical purposes

-# main.py contains all the excersises in one files, excersises are also seperated in files for better understanding
+## main.py contains all the excersises in one files